IoT-nxt/IotNxt-NodeJS-RestService/Readme.md

 cd node-v6.11.1-linux-armv6l/
 sudo cp -R * /usr/local/

 Check if node and npm are installed correctly.
-This lines should print the version of node and npm installed.
+This line should print the version of node and npm installed.

 node -v
 npm -v